The magnificent discovery and exploration wine tour to New Zealand!

 The conditions here are good for wine growing.
 The vines get plenty of sunshine and just the right amount of rain.
 The three sub-regions, Awatere Valley, Wairau Valley and Southern Valleys, offer some differences in character.
 The soil varies.
 Some Marlborough sauvignon has a sweeter fruit, more passion fruit, while others have a crispier and greener tone.
 But it is often up to the winemaker to decide which style of wine he/she wants to make.

-In the 1970s, when the original plantations were made, the German grape müller-thurgau was popular and in 1980 it dominated.
+In the 1970s, when the original plantations were made, the German grape müller-thurgau was popular and in 1980 it dominated, but not it has almost disappeared.
 In 1990, sauvignon blanc had moved up to third place with 15% of the surface but still behind müller-thurgau.
 Since 2000, sauvignon has been at the top.
 And müller-thurgau is all but gone.

 Late afternoon we are back at the hotel.
 The evening is free.